SergeyMi37/isc-apptools/README.md

 ## isc-apptools
-Solution for technical support and DBMS-Ensemble-Interoperability administrator.
+Application Tools for technical support and DBMS-Ensemble-Interoperability administrator.

 View globals arrays, execute queries (including JDBC/ODBC), sending results to email as XLS files.
 Viewer class instances with СRUD editing.
 A few simple graphs on the protocols of the system.